 Bank overhead equals overhead costs divided by total assets in 1995.
 I use this variable to control for cross-bank differences in organization and operation.
+Different organizations will choose different business systems, product mixes, and asset allocations with consequently different overhead cost structures.
 Large overhead costs may reflect bank inefficiencies or market power in a similar fashion to net interest margins.
 Thus, I expect to see a very high, positive correlation between bank overhead and net interest margins.
 Indeed, including overhead costs may be so highly correlated with net interest margin that including bank overhead as a regressor substantively lower the likelihood of finding that other variables explain net interest margin.
 I obtain the same results when including or excluding bank overhead.

 Fee income equals non-interest-operating income divided by total assets in 1995.

-Since banks engage in different non-lending activities, these other activities may influence the pricing of loan products.
-Thus, I include fee income to control of crossbank differences in the products offered by banks.
+Banks have different product mixes.
+Since banks engage in different non-lending activities, these other activities may influence the pricing of loan products due to cross-subsidization of bank products.
+Thus, I include fee income to control of cross-bank differences in the products offered by banks.

 Bank liquidity equals the liquid assets of the bank divided by total assets.
-Some argue that banks with a high level of liquid assts will receive lower interest income than banks with less liquid assets.
-This asset allocation, however, does not necessarily reflect great efficiency.
+Some argue that banks with a high level of liquid assets will receive lower interest income than banks with less liquid assets.
+This asset allocation, however, does not necessarily reflect greater efficiency.
 Thus, I control for bank liquidity in 1995.